Stars1233/ScienceBoard/README.md

     | UI-Tars  | `TARS_DPO_URL`  | `TARS_DPO_NAME`  |

 2. Used in [`sci/Presets.py`](sci/Presets.py):

+    > [!CAUTION]
+    > The following configs are only used for debugging under `Raw` settings and would not be loaded unless being used.

     - `LEAN_LIB_PATH`: path for Lean 4 REPL;
     - `QT6_LIB_PATH`: dynamic library directory for Qt6;
     - `FFI_LIB_PATH`: dynamic library file for libffi.so;